prrvchr/gContactOOo/README.md

 ### Requirement:

-LibreOffice users need to have no Hsqldb driver installed with LibreOffice
+Using a version of Hsqldb higher than 1.8 requires that LibreOffice users must have no Hsqldb driver installed with LibreOffice
-(see your Installed Application under Windows or your Packet Manager under Linux) OpenOffice doesn't seem to need this workaround.
+(check your Installed Application under Windows or your Packet Manager under Linux)
+OpenOffice doesn't seem to need this workaround.

 ### Configuration: